MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

     - To configure a virtual machine template, in **Library** > **Templates**, select **VM Templates**.
 Select and hold the virtual machine template, > **Properties**.

 2. On the **Hardware Configuration** tab, scroll down to **Advanced** and under it, select **Availability**.
 3. Confirm that **Make this virtual machine highly available** has the intended setting.
-(On a deployed virtual machine, the setting cannot be changed because it depends on whether the virtual machine is deployed on a host cluster.)
+(On a deployed virtual machine, the setting can't be changed because it depends on whether the virtual machine is deployed on a host cluster.)
 4. Under **Availability sets**, select **Manage availability sets**.
 5. Select the name of an availability set, and use the controls to add or remove the set.
 Repeat this action until all of the intended availability sets appear in the **Assigned properties** list.
 To create a new availability set, select the **Create** button, provide a name for the set, and then select **OK**.
 6. To verify the setting for a deployed virtual machine, in the listing for the virtual machine, view the name under **Availability Set Name**.